 CNU Center for American Studies: “Mugged by Reality: What We Learned in Iraq and Forgot in Afghanistan”

-On September 15, 2021, join the Center for American Studies at Christopher Newport University, a JMC partner program, for a commemoration of the 20th anniversary of September 11.
-The event will be live streamed.
+On September 15, 2021, the Center for American Studies at Christopher Newport University, a JMC partner program, commemorated the 20th anniversary of September 11.
+The event was live streamed and available to watch now.

-Political Scientists John Agresto (author of Mugged by Reality: The Liberation of Iraq and the Failure of Good Intentions) and James R. Harrigan (former Dean of the American University of Iraq-Sulaimani) will deliver remarks on the lessons learned, and forgotten, in the United States’s involvement in Iraq and Afghanistan.
-See their bios below.
+Political Scientists John Agresto (author of Mugged by Reality: The Liberation of Iraq and the Failure of Good Intentions) and James R. Harrigan (former Dean of the American University of Iraq-Sulaimani) delivered remarks on the lessons learned, and forgotten, in the United States’s involvement in Iraq and Afghanistan.

 Wednesday, September 15, 2012 • 4:00 PM

 Peebles Theater • Christopher Newport University